nhma20/brevitas_finn_fpga/README.md

-## Flow
+## Flow (without PYNQ)
-1. Create environment that has Brevitas, Pytorch, ONNX etc.
+0. Install Xilins tools  and create environment that has Brevitas, Pytorch, ONNX etc.
-2. Gather dataset
+1. Gather dataset as outlined in /src/dataset_creation/ README
-3. Define and train quantized network with Brevitas
+2. Define and train quantized network with Brevitas as outlined in /src/notebooks/ README
-4. Export to FINN
+3. Export to FINN
-5. Explore folding settings with estimate reports and build accelerator with FINN in docker
+4. Explore folding settings with estimate reports and build accelerator with FINN in docker
+5. (Optional) Simulate accelerator to verify behavior (example in /src/notebooks/regression_BNN/simulation/)
 6. Construct IP wrapper to interface with accelerator
 7. Deploy on FPGA